Bladder Infection (cont.)

 - Find a local Doctor in your town

-How is a bladder infection during pregnancy treated?
+What is the treatment for a bladder infection during pregnancy?

 In pregnant women, bladder infection can be complicated.
 Sometimes the presence of bacteria without obvious signs of infection in pregnant patients could be harmful and may lead to severe infections and the pregnancy can be compromised.
 The choice of antibiotics during pregnancy may be different for bladder infection during pregnancy due to potential harm to the fetus and thus, careful evaluation by a physician is very important to start the correct therapy promptly.